 How Does No Exam Life Insurance Work?

-- Scheduling the exam is hassle
+- Scheduling the exam is a hassle "and time-consuming"

 - Fear of needles or blood

 - "An aversion to undergoing medical tests"

 - Need "term" life insurance coverage in place fast

 - "Concerns about revealing other health concerns or complications"

 By skipping the medical exam, the life insurance application process is nice and streamlined, and you can potentially get approved for a policy much faster than with traditional underwriting (although, of course, there are no guarantees).